lukemtang/First-Person-Video-game-AI-NPC/README.md

 <body>
   <h2> What is this project?</h2>
   <p>
-    This repo containes the source files and runnable builds of a MSc Computer Science project, produced furing summer 2021.
-The project intends to build an AI NPC, with behaviour trained purely through reinforcement learning.
+    This repo containes the source files and runnable builds of my MSc Computer Science project, produced during August and September 2021.
+The primary goal of the project is to build an AI NPC, with behaviour trained purely through reinforcement learning.
   </p>
     <h2> What files are there?</h2>
    <p>